TeamREPENTOGON/REPENTOGON/features.md

 ## void EntityPlayer:InitPostLevelInitStats()
 Call this after spawning characters with "special" tears (Forgotten, Lilith, Azazel etc) with InitTwin, or they won't have their proper tear type.

+## PersistentGameData Isaac:GetPersistentGameData()
+Should probably be moved to Game for consistency.

 ## bool PersistentGameData:TryUnlock(int Unlock)
 Returns `true` if successful, `false` if unlocking failed or the secret was already unlocked.